Georgina Redhead

 Redhead has recently appeared in the PC World advert for a Toshiba laptop, and an episode of the BBC soap opera Doctors.
 Redhead has also acted on the stage, including as sexy sister Laura in the British touring production of Peter Colley's Canadian-based thriller, I'll Be Back Before Midnight.

+In 2015, Redhead took part in Mission: Impossible – Rogue Nation, appearing as the prime minister's wife during the auction scene.